JPCortesP/DemoBuilder/StepbyStep/1-InitialStepsandReqs.md

 # Initial Steps
-In a nutshell, the overal steps are:
+In a nutshell, the overall steps are:

 * Cleanup your subscription if needed
 * Create the RGs